-- After painting the pilot's seat (F21), you may elect to apply the pilot's seat belt Decal (D).
-If you choose to not use the seat belt decal you may use your favorite seat belt technique. - Glue the pilot's seat to the pilot's bulkhead (A22).
-The bottom of the seat rests on the two small raised ledges on the bottom of the bulkhead. - Test fit and glue the bulkhead into the fuselage from the bottom until it rests against the forward portion of the fuselage roll over hoop. - Working from the bottom of the fuselage, glue the cockpit shelf (D25) into the fuselage and forward until it rests against the rear surface of the pilot's bulkhead. - Locate and test fit the gunner's radio equipment (F27) up into the fuselage.
+- ☐ After painting the pilot's seat (F21), you may elect to apply the pilot's seat belt Decal (C).
+If you choose to not use the seat belt decal you may use your favorite seat belt technique. - □ Before the pilot's seat is assembled to the bulkhead, it should be noted that the armor plate at the top of the bulkhead was not present in prewar aircraft.
+It has been molded in place to allow modelers to build SBD-1 airplanes that had this piece added in the field after Pearl Harbor.
+If a pre-war version is being modeled, this armor should be cut off as indicated.
+However, this removal will make it impossible to mount the pilot's headrest in Step 11.
+As a result, the mounting of the headrest for a pre-war plane will require the builder to fabricate a mount and glue it under the rollover structure.
+We recommend using a piece of .020 sheet styrene cut to match the template provided below.
+Mount this piece before gluing the pilot's bulkhead in place.
+Use a #60 (1mm, .040") drill to make the headrest mounting hole on the new mount. - ☐ Glue the pilot's seat to the pilot's bulkhead (A22).
+The bottom of the seat rests on the two small raised ledges on the bottom of the bulkhead. - ☐ Test fit and glue the bulkhead into the fuselage from the bottom until it rests against the forward portion of the fuselage roll over hoop and against the fuselage sides. - ☐ Working from the bottom of the fuselage, glue the cockpit shelf (D25) into the fuselage and forward until it rests against the rear surface of the pilot's bulkhead. - □ Locate and test fit the gunner's radio equipment (F27) up into the fuselage.
 This piece locates into the notches in the fuselage sides and against the forward surface of the right gunner's side console.